This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 Directors are normally remunerated in the currency of the country in which they live or work from.
 Their remuneration is translated into US Dollar, the group's reporting currency, at the average exchange rate prevailing during the financial year.
 Directors' fees are established in local currencies to reflect market conditions in those countries.

-In determining the fees for non-executive directors, due consideration is given to the fee practice of companies of similar size and complexity in the countries in which the directors are based.
-The extreme volatility of currencies, in particular the ZAR/US$ exchange rate in the past few years, caused distortions of the relative fees in US Dollar paid to individual directors.
+In determining the fees for non-executive directors, due consideration is given to the fee practice of companies of similar size and complexity in the countries in which they are based.
+The extreme volatility of currencies, in particular the ZAR/US Dollar exchange rate in recent years, caused distortions of the relative fees in US Dollar paid to individual directors.
 Every second year, Mercer provides a recommendation on fees to the committee.

-Non-executive directors' fees are proposed by the Executive Committee, agreed by the Human Resources and Compensation Committee, recommended by the board and approved at the AGM by the shareholders.
+Non-executive directors' fees are proposed by the Executive Committee, agreed by the Compensation Committee, recommended by the board and approved at the AGM by the shareholders.